 - Pisa is where the leaning tower of Pisa is.
 A nice 1/2 day trip as there isn’t anything else that really stands out or worth seeing in Pisa.
 (This visit can also can be scrapped depending how travelers are feeling.
 Kids, for example, can only take so much moving around)

-Hope this Europe Travel Guide helps you plan your own visit to Europe and know that there are many possible combinations of cities, countries and type of trips you can create.
-If you need help brainstorming more, contact me here using the form at the bottom of the page.
+Know that there are many possible combinations of cities, countries and type of trips you can create but hope this Europe Travel Guide helps you plan your own visit to Europe.
+If you still need help brainstorming more, contact me here.

-Lastly, be sure to check out my “Book Your Trip Here” section for cost savings and the best travel deals all under one place for accommodations, trains, cars, tours, etc. in Europe.
+Lastly, be sure to check out my “Book Your Trip” section for cost savings and the best travel deals all under one place.
+This includes accommodations, trains, cars, tours and activities, etc. in Europe.